-I have two goals in China: to study the birds of Shanghai and to discover birding locations elsewhere in this vast country.
+I had two goals in China: to study the birds of Shanghai and to discover birding locations elsewhere in that vast country.
 This page is about the latter.
 A selection of my best birding expeditions is below.

 Nonggang, Guangxi, December 2015: From 16-21 Dec.
 2015, Michael Grunwell, Elaine Du, and I were in the picturesque karst-country village of Longheng, Guangxi.
 We noted Nonggang Babbler, ticked White-winged Magpie, enjoyed nighttime views of Collared Scops Owl, waited out the elusive Lesser Shortwing, and discovered south China favorites Red-headed Trogon, Large Woodshrike, Sultan Tit, Streaked Wren-Babbler, and Chestnut-capped Babbler.

 Emeifeng, Fujian, April-May 2015: Elaine Du and I birded eight days on this well-preserved mountain in northwest Fujian.
 We noted 103 species, among them key gamebirds Cabot’s Tragopan, Elliot’s Pheasant, Koklass Pheasant, Silver Pheasant, and White-necklaced Partridge as well as dozens of other south China species such as Collared Owlet, Blue-throated Bee-eater, Yellow-cheeked Tit, Grey-sided Scimitar Babbler, and Buffy Laughingthrush.
 We found breeding Buff-throated Warbler, Sulphur-breasted Warbler, Hartert’s Leaf Warbler, White-spectacled Warbler, and Brown Bush Warbler.

 Hainan, January-February 2013: I spent most of my 28 days at Jianfengling on the southern part of the island.
 I noted 26 endemic species or subspecies, among them Hainan Silver Pheasant, Hainan Peacock-Pheasant, Hainan Partridge, and Hainan Leaf Warbler.
 I found Ratchet-tailed Treepie and Yellow-billed Nuthatch, species in China found only on Hainan.